Performing Arts Audition/Portfolio Requirements

 - Statement of purpose

-A typed one-to-two-page statement which outlines candidates background, interests, short and long-term goals, and any other information that provides insight into their educational and artistic growth.
+a typed one-to-two-page essay outlining your background, interests, short and long-term goals, and any other information providing insight into your educational and artistic growth.

-Please include in your application packet a resume of performances you have participated in, the role you played, and the dates of the performance.
+Please include in your application packet a resume of performances you have participated in, your role or job, and the dates of the performance.
 Your resume should include information about your education, training, and experience.

 During the audition, you may be asked questions regarding the following topics: